Bank of America Corp Annual Shareholders Meeting Transcript

 Operator

 Remarks made during today's Annual Meeting of Shareholders may contain forward-looking statements.
 Forward-looking statements are based on current expectations and assumptions that are subject to risks and uncertainties.
-Factors that may cause actual results to materially differ from expectations are detailed in Bank of America's SEC filings, including the 2020 Form 10-K available on the website www.bankofamerica.com.
+Factors that can cause actual results to materially differ from expectations are detailed in Bank of America's SEC filings, including the 2021 Form 10-K available on Bank of America's Investor Relations website. at investors.bankofamerica.com.

-I'll now turn the call over to Brian Moynihan, Chairman and Chief Executive Officer.
+I'll turn the call over to Brian Moynihan, Chair and Chief Executive Officer of Bank of America.

-Brian Thomas Moynihan - Bank of America Corporation - Chairman, CEO & President

-Good morning.
-This is Brian Moynihan and welcome to our 2021 Bank of America Corporation Annual Meeting of Shareholders.
-I want to thank everyone for joining us today by webcast.
+Good morning, and thank you, operator.
+This is Brian Moynihan, and welcome to Bank of America's 2022 Annual Meeting of Stockholders.
+I want to thank everyone for joining us today via webcast.

-At our company, we are continuing to follow the advice of our medical experts and make decisions with an eye to what's best and safe for our team, our customers, our community and you our shareholders and believe
+The meeting agenda and the rules of conduct for today's meeting are available on the virtual meeting website, and these rules are now in effect.
+In the event of a technical malfunction or other disruption that interferes with our

 Bank of America Corp Annual Shareholders Meeting Transcript